 This guest post is from Ciara Turner-Ewert, who is a freelance writer and a health and wellness travel blogger.
 She’s a SoCal native who loves to travel the globe with her husband and find new ways to feel healthy.
 With a degree in psychology, Ciara helps others find meaningful connections with the world.
 Through a blend of fitness, nutrition, and personal development tips, her travel blog, Wellness Travel Diaries helps your body, spirit and mind take a vacation too.
 You can find her on instagram @wellnesstraveldiaries.

-If you are looking for some more fun road trip ideas in California, consider San Francisco to Yosemite!
+If you are looking for some more fun road trip ideas, the West Coast has some beautiful places to visit.